 When working with your lens in this kind of photography, it’s important to turn off lens stabilization immediately.
 Since you have your camera on a tripod, you don’t need the stabilization at all.
 And meanwhile, it causes a tremor that can blur your picture.

-You should also focus using the live preview, if your camera has one.
+You should also focus on using the live preview if your camera has one.
 So turn off the focus on your lens and your camera and turn on its live preview.
 Select the object you want to focus on, and zoom in on it using the live preview.
 Once you’re sure you have the focus exactly right, mount the filter and start shooting.

 When photographing landscapes with long exposure times, people use ND filters (neutral gray filters) that make it possible to use exposure times even several minutes long.
 The way that the permeability of ND filters is marked varies from manufacturer to manufacturer.
 The most common way is the ND1-10 scale used by LEE.
 A filter rated ND10 extends exposure times by 10EV.
 You want to choose a filter permeability level that doesn’t give excessively long exposure times.